rsksmart/devportal-1.0/tutorials/frontend/first-frontend-web3-injected.md

 # Congratulations!

-You have successfully built your first decentralized application (DApp) powered by RSK smart contracts!
+You have successfully built and deployed your first decentralized application (DApp) powered by RSK smart contracts!

 You can download the full source code to this tutorial here: